 If the court decides a hearing is needed

-The court sets a date for a hearing so you can attend court to argue your case.
+The court sets a date for a hearing so you can go to court to argue your case.